Workshops

 Inquiries: For questions please contact ferns@nyflora.org

-NYFA Cancellation Policy: The workshop fee, minus a $20 processing fee, is refundable up to two weeks prior to the start of the workshop.
-No refunds for cancellations within two weeks of the start of the workshop.
+NYFA Cancellation Policy: The workshop fee, minus a $20 processing fee, is refundable up to four weeks prior to the start of the workshop.
+No refunds for cancellations within four weeks of the start of the workshop.
 Alternatively, the registrant may opt to apply 50% of the fee to a future NYFA workshop to be offered in the same or following year.
 There will be a full refund if NYFA needs to cancel the workshop.

 To Pay by Check: Download this Form